-A brief adventure on a mountain path, Azalea Trail begins adjacent to a small stone building that was constructed by the CCC in the 1930’s.
+A brief adventure on a mountain path, Azalea Trail begins adjacent to a small stone building that was constructed by the CCC in the 1930s.
 Mossy steps begin a meandering ascent to a series of interesting sandstone bluffs that form small natural shelters beneath a heavy forest canopy.
 Many large trees can be observed along the way and much of the trail passes above a handsome glen of hemlock and beech trees.
 The trail descends and emerges from the forest near the Laurel Cove Natural Amphitheater and follows a roundabout gravel path back to the point of origin.
+Elevation change of 100 feet and marked with pink blazes.

 1050 State Park Rd.